 The Vision Council Holds Annual Executive Summit

-Alexandria, VA (February 11, 2011) - The Vision Council officially inducted its 2011 officers and board of directors during its Executive Summit held at the Ritz-Carlton in Miami, Fla., January 26-28, 2011.
+Alexandria, VA (February 10, 2010) - The Vision Council officially inducted its 2010 officers and board of directors at its Executive Summit held at the Fairmont Turnberry Isle Resort and Club in Miami, FL January 27-29, 2010.

 Serving as the global voice for vision care products and services, The Vision Council represents the manufacturers and suppliers of the optical industry.
 We position our members to be successful in a competitive marketplace through education, advocacy, consumer outreach, strategic relationship building and industry forums.